Introduction

 Like all languages, the divisions are arbitrary and authors fall on an overlapping continuum.
 Certain spellings and forms differ between the periods, but really only at the ends, so that Andronicus is closer to Cato than he is to Cicero, but the difference between Cicero and Cato is much smaller than the difference between Cicero and Andronicus.

-The real reason for the distinction is aesthetic: Cicero and later Caesar (and sometimes Catullus) came to represent the very epitome of Latinitas, of a good, polished, elite Latin style, that earlier Latin was thereafter labeled archaic.
-In reality, the two periods are nearly identical in vocabulary, syntax, and accidence, and any given person in one period would have been fully intelligible with someone else in the other.
+One reason for the distinction is aesthetic: Cicero and later Caesar (and sometimes Catullus) came to represent the very epitome of Latinitas—a good, polished, elite Latin style named “Classical”; earlier Latin was thereafter labeled archaic.

 - Charles E. Bennett, Syntax of Early Latin.
 Two volumes.
 Boston: Allyn and Bacon, 1910 & 1914.